 Errors made by the student will not be corrected and, depending on the error, you may remain fee liable or incur academic penalties.

-- CAN for HECS-HELP students or students in a higher education Commonwealth supported place (PDF 49kb 1p)
+- HECS-HELP or higher education Commonwealth supported place (PDF 38KB 1p)

 Keep track of your loan limit

 VET Student Loans have a loan cap for each eligible program.
 You can view the cap amount for your program, and the amount you have used at RMIT, on the last page of your tax invoice.

 VET Student loans also contribute to your FEE-HELP lifetime loan limit.

 The FEE‑HELP lifetime loan limit is the total amount available to eligible students under the FEE‑HELP, VET Student Loans and VET FEE‑HELP loan schemes.
 This means that any amount you borrow under FEE‑HELP, VET Student Loans or VET FEE‑HELP will reduce your FEE‑HELP balance until you have reached the FEE‑HELP limit.

 It is your responsibility to keep track of your FEE-HELP limit.
 If you reach your FEE-HELP limit, all future tuition fees must be paid upfront.

 If you have an approved VET Student Loan you are required to complete a progression survey via the government's eCAF portal at key points throughout your program/s.